 The trial will end on 30 June 2019.
 The food scraps kerbside collection service will remain in place from 1 July 2019, paid for by a targeted rate.

 The trial was monitored by an independent research company who actively monitored and evaluated the trial from May 2014 to December 2016.
 An initial survey was undertaken in June 2014.
 This was followed by a series of in-depth interviews in late 2014.
 A final series of in-depth interviews and a survey were conducted during August and September 2016.

 What were the results of the trial?

-Thanks to the contribution and efforts of participants, trial results show there has been a significant reduction in household waste being sent to landfill from households using the food scraps bins.
+Thanks to the contribution and efforts of participants, trial results showed a significant reduction in household waste being sent to landfill from households using the food scraps bins.
 Between May 2014 and April 2018 (four-year period), more than 618 tonnes of food scraps were diverted from landfill in the North Shore trial area – an average of 12.89 tonnes of food scraps per month.